rcurran1221/bob-ka/readme.md

-project name:
+# Project Name
 boblog or bob-ka or bob-queue

-project goals:
+## Project Goals

-v1
+### v1
-Http endpoint that enables a caller to poll for realtime data updates
+- HTTP endpoint that enables a caller to poll for real-time data updates
-	use kafka consumer pattern as a "pattern" for the apis consume, ack, subscribe(?)
+  - Use Kafka consumer pattern as a "pattern" for the APIs
+  - Consume, ack, subscribe(?)
-	server keeps track of consumer state
+  - Server keeps track of consumer state
+    - Multi-consumer support
-	messages live in memory, when server process ends, message queue is cleared
+  - Messages live in memory; when the server process ends, the message queue is cleared
-		eg: compliance is restarted, there is no obligation to rebuild message queue messages are "produced" from existing process, eg. notification, event from other part of system assume process has message in event form in memory, and it is added to queue by an independent thread allow for test "producer", that produces X events every N seconds retention of in memory queue is configurable, time based trim on write - similar to eventstream pattern
+    - Example: If compliance is restarted, there is no obligation to rebuild the message queue
+  - Messages are "produced" from an existing process, e.g., notification or event from another part of the system
+    - Assume the process has a message in event form in memory, and it is added to the queue by an independent thread

-future
+    - Allow for a test "producer" that produces X events every N seconds
+  - Retention of the in-memory queue is configurable per topic, with time-based trimming on write (similar to the event stream pattern)

+### Future
-back queue with disk persistence
+- Back queue with disk persistence
-	if process serving messages fails, it will rebuild queue from disk process exposes a "producer" api, modeling after kafka producer
+  - If the process serving messages fails, it will rebuild the queue from disk
+- Process exposes a "producer" API, modeled after Kafka producer
+- OAuth token-based authorization
+- Producer and consumer role-based security per topic